asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 Backup and Restore
 ++++++++++++++++++
-The relevant scenario for the **Backup and Restore** functionality is when the User can no longer access the Digital Credentials that were stored on the mobile device on which the Wallet Instance was installed.
-The situations that may demand the User to use this functionality are as the following:
+The **Backup and Restore** functionality becomes relevant when the User can no longer access the Digital Credentials stored on the mobile device where the Wallet Instance was installed.
+Situations that may require the User to utilize this functionality include:

-- The mobile device has either been **lost**, **stolen**, **broken** or **hacked** (e.g., a result of unauthorized access to the device).
+- The mobile device has been **lost**, **stolen**, **damaged**, or **compromised** (e.g., due to unauthorized access).
-- The User replaces an existing installation of a Wallet Solution with a **new installation of the same Wallet Solution**.
+- The User replaces an existing Wallet Instance with a new instance of the same Wallet Solution.
-- The User has **changed his mobile device** and need to setup the Wallet Solution in his new mobile device.
+- The User has changed their mobile device and needs to set up the Wallet Solution on the new device.
-- The User **factory resets** the current phone and needs to set up the Wallet Solution again.
+- The User performs a factory reset on the current phone and needs to set up the Wallet Solution again.

 .. note::